 Driving in Spain - Balearic Islands

-The roads are well maintained, however, heavy traffic can be an issue – try to avoid driving during rush hours (from 8 to 9:30a.m., 12:30 to 2:30p.m., 3:30 to 5p.m. and 6:30 to 8:30p.m.; the quietest period is usually between 3 and 5p.m.).
+The roads are well maintained, however, heavy traffic can be an issue – if you get a Balearic Islands car hire, try to avoid driving during rush hours (from 8 to 9:30a.m., 12:30 to 2:30p.m., 3:30 to 5p.m. and 6:30 to 8:30p.m.; the quietest period is usually between 3 and 5p.m.).
 “Peajes” or toll roads are usually quite expensive.
 Since this might not be the news you wanted to hear, but on the other hand, a car hire in Spain is simple and affordable.
 There are plenty of car hire agencies to choose from, such as Sixt, Europcar, Keddy and more.
 If you'll be hiring a vehicle, keep in mind that the maximum BAC level is 0.05% for drivers of private vehicles.
 There is a Zero Tolerance Law for novice drivers who have held a driver's licence less than two years and for young drivers under the age of 21.

 - Age limits: 21 (minimum age may vary according to car rental companies.
 A Young Driver fee will apply to drivers under 25 years of age.
 In order to rent a car, it is required that a driver has held a driver’s licence for a minimum of one year).

 - International Driving Permit: Yes, if you are a non-EU licence holder.

 - Additional papers: As you collect your car, these are the documents you should have with you at all times: Identification (passport), a valid driving licence and a valid proof of insurance.
 (It is advisable to buy insurance at the car rental company in case your policy doesn't cover you while driving in Spain).